0

 • With peer institutions, filing an amicus (“friend of the court”) brief in Harvard University’s lawsuit in relation to elimination of all grant funding it receives from the US government

-This list of actions will continue to grow, and as committed alumni of MIT, we seek to do our part to stand by MIT – an institution that has made such an enormous impact on our lives as alumni, not to mention its impact on the U.S. and the world.
+This list of actions will continue to grow.
+As committed alumni of MIT, we seek to do our part to stand by MIT—an institution that has made such an enormous impact on our lives as alumni, not to mention its impact on the U.S. and the world.

 How you can help